staceyfras/lamp-stack/README.md

 all .sql files are successful.

 TODO:
-insertData.sql needs to be populated with data corresponding to project outline.
+insertData.sql needs to be populated with data corresponding to project requirements.

 drop table if exists implementation?

 delete table .sql?

+#4 - #6 on project requirements